Much of the Irish media is left-wing in the specific sense that I use

 to be slyly cynical and negative

-about everything the government does.
+about everything the Western powers do.

 There is some merit in this, of course,